micheal-ndoh/web/README.md

 # Rust Server

+## A series of tasks to learn how to set up a Rust web server

 ### Task 1 (Monday): "Hello World Web Server"

     - Goal: Set up a minimal Rust web server.